Living in Bondage

 Regarded as the first Nigerian home video to achieve blockbuster success, the film was shot with VHS Camcorder, though not of high production value, the direct to home video was innovative at the time.

-Watching this film today is incredibly nostalgic, not just in aesthetic – but in narrative and vibe for many Africans and diasporic peoples who grew up watching this films and those like it on VHS at home or at the salon.
+Watching this film today is incredibly nostalgic, not just in aesthetics – but in narrative and vibe for many Africans and diasporic peoples who grew up watching these films and those like it on VHS at home or at the salon.

 --